Sneezing. Coughing. A Bright Red Nose

 There are four pairs of sinuses, located on either side of the nose in your cheeks, behind and between the eyes, in the forehead, and at the back of the nasal cavity.

 The sinuses are lined with a moist, thin layer of tissue called a mucous membrane.
-The mucous membranes help moisten the air as you breathe it in.
-The mucous membrane also makes mucus, the sticky stuff that comes out of our noses.
-This traps germs and dust in the air we breathe.
+These membranes help moisten the air as you breathe in.
+They also create mucus, the sticky stuff that traps germs and dust we inhale to prevent them from reaching our lungs.

 If you have allergies or catch a cold, the mucous membrane gets swollen and irritated, and produces even more mucus.